juzybits/polymedia-suitcase/README.md

 ## Classes

+- `class SuiEventFetcher` - A tool to fetch the latest Sui events and parse them into custom objects.
+    - `function fetchEvents` - Fetch the latest events.
+Every time the function is called it looks for events that took place since the last call.

-- `class MultiSuiClient` - A tool to make many RPC requests using multiple endpoints.
+- `class SuiMultiClient` - A tool to make many RPC requests using multiple endpoints.
     - `function executeInBatches` - Execute `SuiClient` RPC operations in parallel using multiple endpoints.
     - `function testEndpoints` - Test the latency of various Sui RPC endpoints.